samsalisbury/psyringe/README.md

 #### Injection Types

 Values and constructors passed into a psyringe have an implicit **_injection type_** which is the type of value that thing represents.
 For non-constructor values, the injection type is the type of the value passed into the psyringe.
 For constructors, it is the type of the first output (return) value.
-It is important to understand this concept, since a single psyringe can have only one value or constructor per injection type. `Fill` will return an error if you try to register multiple values and/or constructors that resolve to the same injection type.
+It is important to understand this concept, since a single psyringe can have only one value or constructor per injection type. `Add` will return an error if you try to register multiple values and/or constructors that resolve to the same injection type.

 #### Constructors